andyzhou23/ece1724_rust_project/proposal.md

 - **Quitting**:
   - For group member, quitting a group will inform the server to stop forwarding new messages and disable user's message sending.
   - For group owner, quitting means the deletion of this group, the server will perform the quitting action for every members and delete the records and free other resources of this group.
-  - The deletion of chat history on client's side is seperated from quitting the group, which can be later done by users themselves.
+  - The deletion of chat history on client's side is separated from quitting the group, which can be later done by users themselves.
 The actions on chat history at server's side won't be reflected on client's side.
 ## Real-time Messaging
 - **Message Structure**:
   - Token